How Animals Survive Extreme Heat and Cold Weather Conditions in the Wild

 Commonly Found Animals In The Arctic

-To stay concise and to keep the focus primarily on the Arctic animals with the necessary features which allow them to survive, the list will be limited to seven animals:
+To stay concise and to keep the focus primarily on the Arctic animals with the necessary features that allow them to survive, the list will be limited to seven animals:

 - Whale